 Japanese Half Sleeve

-This Japanese Half Sleeve done by George Bardadim, Tattoo Artist based in NYC.
-Tattoo Culture, Brooklyn, NYC
+This Japanese Half Sleeve done by George Bardadim, Tattoo Artist and owner of Bardadim Tattoo Studio, Brooklyn, NYC

 Showcasing Orange or Yellow Koi fish- Carp, climbing up the water fall, surrounded by Momiji – Maple Leafs.

 A little bit about Koi in Japanese art.